West Bromwich Albion v Swansea City on Saturday 7th April 2018 at 15:00.

 Pubs and Grub

-From this year, there’s a new ‘Fan Zone’ across the road from the ground on the corner of Halfords Lane and Birmingham Road.
-It has live music, a large screen showing sport, plus food and drink is sold welcoming away fans
+There’s a ‘Fan Zone’ across the road from the ground on the corner of Halfords Lane and Birmingham Road.
+It has live music, a large screen showing sport, plus food and drink is sold welcoming away fans.

-You do need to be off the M5 before 17:30.
-If not it could take an hour to do the last mile on the M5.
-There is street parking or a few private match-day car parks at local industrial units near the ground, or at Hawthorns station for around £5.
-One such place is The Beeches Road Methodist Church (B70 6QE).
-It has CCTV and is a ten minute walk away and easy to get onto the M5 after the match.
+There’s street parking or a few match-day car parks at local industrial units or at Hawthorns station for around £5.
+The Beeches Road Methodist Church (B70 6QE) costs £5, has CCTV and is a ten minute walk away and easy to get onto the M5 after the match.

 Train and Metro

 The closest stations are The Hawthorns (5 minute walk) and Smethwick Rolfe Street, (15 minute walk).
 The Hawthorns is served by a Metro service from Birmingham Snow Hill station, whilst Smethwick Rolfe Street is served by trains from Birmingham New Street.

 The Metro service takes 8 minutes to the Hawthorns from Birmingham Snow Hill and trains run every 15 minutes.
 Train tickets are not valid on the Metro and you have to buy a separate ticket for it (ask for a matchday special adult return).
 Birmingham Snow Hill station is signposted from Birmingham New Street and is a 10 minute walk away.